dustinpfister/blog_posts/_posts/js-javascript-getter.md

 ### 2.1 - Basic make a object property reactive example

 There is starting out by making a simple method that will just make one property of an object reactive.
 This is more or less the starting point of making this kind of system as getters and setters need to be set up on a per property basis.
+So here I have an example of such a method that will take an object as the first argument, followed by a key that I want to make reactive, and then a draw function that will fire each time the value of the property changes.

 ```js
 // a make reactive property of an object